-During the entire month of March, the American Library Association's (ALA) Committee on the Status of Women in Librarianship (COSWL) will recognize and celebrate women’s historic achievements with National Women’s History Month.
-This year the Committee will be profiling four women who are leaders in technology every Wednesday in March.
-Visit COSWL’s Facebook page or check us out on Twitter at @ALA_COSWL.
-The observance also provides an opportunity to honor women within our families and communities.
+During the entire month of March, the ALA Committee on the Status of Women in Librarianship (COSWL) will recognize and celebrate women’s achievements with National Women’s History Month.

 National Women’s History Month traces its origins back to March 8, 1857, when women from New York City factories staged a protest over working conditions.
 International Women’s Day was later observed in 1909.
 In 1981, the U.S. Congress designated the second week of March National Women's History Week, and in 1987 Congress expanded it to a month-long observance.

-For additional information on National Women’s History Month, please visit the National Women’s History Project at http://www.nwhp.org/.
+For additional resources and information on how to celebrate National Women’s History Month, please visit: the National Women’s History Month Resources page.

-The ALA Office for Human Resource Development and Recruitment (HRDR) serves as the liaison to the ALA Committee on the Status of Women in Librarianship (COSWL)
+The ALA Office for Human Resource Development and Recruitment (HRDR) serves as the liaison to the ALA Committee on the Status of Women (COSWL).